mraza007/videodownloader/README.md

     pyinstaller --clean --onefile pyinstaller.spec

+The EXE will be put into the `dist` directory within the script direcroy.

 ### Contributing

 If you would like to suggest changes feel free to fork this repo and create PR or submit an issue